Skip to main content

 Introduction:

-MySQL Armored by SG is a self-protecting MySQL server instance that empowers users to control their data encryption key.
+Armored MySQL is a self-protecting MySQL server instance that empowers users to control their data encryption key.
 This means that the encrypted MySQL data can be moved across various cloud platforms or even to your data center without requiring a new key management system or data decryption.

 Our solution is fully compliant with Google's Assured Workload environments, including FedRamp Medium and HIPAA.
-MySQL Armored by SG offers advanced security features such as transparent encryption of MySQL data, reduced attack surface, access controls, tamper-resistant logs, hardened instances, virtual instance security, and integrity monitoring.
+Armored MySQL offers advanced security features such as transparent encryption of MySQL data, reduced attack surface, access controls, tamper-resistant logs, hardened instances, virtual instance security, and integrity monitoring.
 In addition, you can take advantage of secure backup features that include encrypted backups, cost-effective archival, flexible scheduling, and easy restoration.

-By choosing_ MySQL Armored by SG_, you can enjoy the peace of mind that comes with having complete control over your data encryption key while benefiting from a highly secure, portable, and flexible MySQL server instance.
+By choosing Armored MySQL, you can enjoy the peace of mind that comes with having complete control over your data encryption key while benefiting from a highly secure, portable, and flexible MySQL server instance.

 Prerequisites: